djangodeployment/django-deployment-book/05-static-files.rst

        Require all granted
    </Directory>

-Recompile your settings, change the group of the compiled file, reload the web server, and it's ready.
+Recompile your settings, reload the web server, and it's ready.

 One of the differences with static files is that we changed the ownership of ``/var/opt/$DJANGO_PROJECT/media`` to $DJANGO_USER.